Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Continuous time

 If $Y_t = L_t$, a local martingale, then also $\mathcal{E}(L)$ is a local martingale, and hence the stochastic exponential inherits the local martingale property.
 In addition, if $\mathcal{E}_t(L)>0$, then it is a positive supermartingale~\cite{protter2005stochastic, revuz2013continuous}.
 If $\mathcal{E}_t(L)>0$, then a necessary and sufficient condition for the martingality of a stochastic exponential is that

 holds for all $t$, which is reminiscent of the integral fluctuation relation, see below.
-Equation~\eqref{eq:iftDoleans} follows from the fact that $\mathcal{E}_t(L) $ is a supermartingale with constant expectation, see the discussion around Eq.~(\ref{eq:constCond}).
-In this case, there exists a probability measure $\mathcal{Q}$ with
+Equation~\eqref{eq:iftDoleans} follows from the fact that $\mathcal{E}_t(L) $ is a supermartingale with constant expectation, see the discussion around Eq.~(\ref{eq:constCond}). {In the present case, for which $\mathcal{E}_t(L)>0$ and (\ref{eq:iftDoleans}) holds}, {we can define the path probability